Anoushka21/Anoushka21.github.io/index.md

 ## HELLO!
 ---
-In my third semester at NYU Courant, I am pursuing advanced courses in Computer Vision, Graphical Processing Unit, and Cloud Computing.
-I am also serving as a Graduate Grader and Tutor for the course CSCI-GA 2560:Artificial Intelligence.
+Currently in my final semester at NYU Courant, I have pursued advanced courses in Computer Vision, Deep Learning, NLP, Graphical Processing Units, Cloud Computing etc over the last two years.
+I am also serving as a Graduate Grader and Tutor for the graduate course Artificial Intelligence & undergraduate course Data Strcutures.

 _**I am actively seeking 2024 New Grad roles**_ that align with my passion and expertise.
 If you believe that my skills and experience align with your organization,feel free to reach out to me.